 Jim and Wendy Robinson are a fun-loving couple who moved to Bella Vista, Arkansas from Spring, Texas.
 They love to dance and go biking together.
 After researching and visiting Northwest Arkansas, they were ecstatic to find this area just outside of Bentonville.
 It had everything they wanted, a great sense of community, lakefront living, hiking/biking trails and many wonderful places to visit.
 They knew this unique lakefront cabin was where they wanted to call home.

-Outside, we kept the gorgeous, traditional logs on the cabin and then I leaned into a classic Swiss cabin inside with plenty of natural light, wood accents and a “less is more” approach.
+Outside, we kept the gorgeous, traditional logs on the cabin and then I leaned into a classic Nordic cabin inside with plenty of natural light, wood accents and a “less is more” approach.

 Since Dave grew up in a log home in Colorado, this project was right up his alley.
 He couldn’t wait to get to work on restoring the beautiful wood of this unique home.
 The first thing he did was call up a specialist from Colorado to blast off the old wax and grime and bring it back to its original, natural wood.
 After that, a clear coat finish was added to protect the wood and make the house pop.
 We also painted the garage door and the soffit to make it all look more natural and blend everything together seamlessly.